-- 1. Complete a minimum of 64 approved semester hours with a grade point average of 2.0 or better in those courses counted toward graduation. - 2.
-Earn at least 24 of the semester hours applied toward graduation through the completion of Casper College coursework, including at least six hours within the desired major.
-The vice president for academic affairs may waive this requirement. - 3.
-Complete at least 15 of the last 30 semester hours applied toward graduation as a degree-seeking student at Casper College.
-The vice president for academic affairs may waive this requirement. - 4.
-Complete at least one physical education activity course.
-The college will waive this requirement for any student who presents a physician's statement of medical restriction.
-No more than four semester credit hours in activity courses will count toward an associate degree. - Complete a course or pass a test on the U.S. and Wyoming Constitutions as required by the Wyoming statutes.
-Students may satisfy this requirement by completing one of the approved courses. - 6.
-Complete the requirements for one of the five degrees listed in this section. - If the student is seeking a second associate degree, the student must complete all general and departmental degree requirements and 15 semester hours beyond the study requirement of the first degree.
+- Complete a minimum of 60 approved semester credits with a grade point average of 2.0 or higher in those courses counted toward graduation. - Earn at least 24 of the semester credits applied toward graduation through the completion of Casper College coursework, including at least six hours within the desired major.
+The vice president for academic affairs may waive this requirement. - Complete at least 15 of the last 30 semester credits applied toward graduation as a degree-seeking student at Casper College.
+The vice president for academic affairs may waive this requirement. - Complete at least one physical education activity course.
+(The associate nursing degree is exempt from this requirement.)
+The college will waive this requirement for any student who presents a physician's statement of medical

+- restriction.
+No more than four semester credits in activity courses will count toward an associate degree. - Students who have earned a C or better in a college level political science or history course that covered the U.S. constitution may be able to take POLS 1100 "Survey of the U.S. and Wyoming Constitutions" in lieu of one of the courses used to satisfy the U.S. and Wyoming constitutions course requirement.
+Students must receive a C or better in POLS 1100 to satisfy the requirement.
+Contact Erich Frankland at 307-268-2490 or efrankland@caspercollege. edu to request permission to take POLS 1100 or call the academic assistant at 307-268-2368 to schedule an appointment. - Complete the requirements for one of the six degrees listed in this section. - If the student is seeking a second associate's degree, the student must complete all general and departmental degree requirements and 15 semester credits beyond the study requirement of the first degree.

-General Education Philosophy Statement, General Education Outcomes, and General Education Requirements (GERs)
+General Education Philosophy Statement, Outcomes, and Requirements

 While education within a major field of study prepares each student to achieve success within a chosen vocation, general education provides the cornerstone of understanding in areas that prepare students for life.
 The goal of general education is to provide the skills necessary for one to be an educated member of society.
-Therefore, as a fundamental part of their education at Casper College, graduates are expected to possess the following core abilities, commonly termed general education outcomes:
+Therefore, as a fundamental part of their education at Casper College, graduates are expected to possess the following core abilities, commonly termed general education outcomes.

-Students will be able to...
+Students will be able to